 Holiday Letting Price Information in Herefordshire

-The graph shows the average letting prices for the next twelve months in Herefordshire.
-Prices rise in July and reach an average of £107 a night (13/07 - 20/07), making it the most expensive time to book a rental in the next 12 months.
-In January (05/01 - 12/01), prices will hit an average low of £72 per night.
+The graph shows the average rental prices for the next twelve months in Herefordshire.
+Prices rise in July and reach an average of £114 a night (13/07 - 20/07), making it the most expensive time to book a rental in the next 12 months.
+In November (30/11 - 07/12), prices will hit an average low of £72 per night.

 Holiday Home Availability Information in Herefordshire

 The availability graph shows the percentage of available rentals in Herefordshire.
-It is in December that you will find the week with the least available accommodations (22/12 - 29/12).
-On the contrary, only 21% of the holiday homes are booked during a week in December (01/12 - 08/12).
+It is in December that you will find the week with the fewest available holiday lettings (22/12 - 29/12).
+In contrast, only 17% of the holiday homes are booked during a week in October (12/10 - 19/10).

-Find the Herefordshire climate diagram.
-During July, maximum temperatures go up to more than 23° Conversely, January is the coolest month in Herefordshire, with temperatures going under 4°.
-The rainiest month is July while the driest month is September.
+Here is our climate diagram for Herefordshire.
+During July, maximum temperatures climb above 23°.
+Conversely, January is the coolest month in Herefordshire, with temperatures falling below 4°.
+The rainiest month is July, while the driest month is September.

 Herefordshire - holiday cottages in an age-old setting

 Experience Herefordshire and its ancient towns and villages from one of the county's gorgeous holiday cottages and country houses.
 Each one is large and homely with access to the countryside and the broad history of the area.